davidmcclure/open-syllabus-project/README.md

 - Tools for analyzing the structure of the citation graph.

+Head over to [osp-deploy](https://github.com/davidmcclure/osp-deploy) for a set of Ansible playbooks for configuring a development environment and deploying servers to EC2.

 Unfortunately, we're unable publish the raw syllabi for copyright reasons.
 But, if you're interested in contributing to the project or working with the corpus, drop us a line at syllabusopen@gmail.com.
 We're actively looking to develop research collaborations around this data, and would love to hear about what you're working on.